SysKitTeam/docs-point/docs/configuration/enable-sensitivity-labels.md

 ## Sensitive Files

+The Sensitive Content setting lets you **define which sensitivity labels Syskit Point treats as sensitive**.
+Files marked with those labels are then detected and highlighted across reports that display sensitive content.

 :::warning
 **Please note!**
 For sensitive files to be detected and shown in Syskit Point reports, you need to configure this in the Settings of Syskit Point.